Anthony-Jerez/Currency-Converter/README.md

 **Required Must-have Stories**

 * User can convert any currency of choice to their target currency
-* User can visaully see the exchange rates overtime via a graph
+* User can visually see the exchange rates via a graph
 * User can closely monitor and store their favorite currencies

 **Optional Nice-to-have Stories**

-* User can set alerts for drastic changes in exchange rates
+* Users can set alerts to be notified of drastic changes in FX rates
-* User has access to a settings feature to allow for customizable features
+* Users will have access to a settings feature to allow for further customizable features.

 ### 2. Screen Archetypes